-The Best Food of Mexico List: Traditional Mexican Cuisine & Popular Dishes
+The Best Food of Mexico List: Traditional Mexican Cuisine & Names of Popular Dishes

 The main ingredient for this dish is raw shrimp, which has been topped with a liquid consisting of a seasoning mix that includes chili peppers, cilantro, lime juice, salt, and slices of cucumber and onion.
 It’s a dish originating from Mexico’s west region, coast of Sinaloa to be specific, typically prepared in a molcajete, which is the Mexican version of a traditional mortar and pestle.

 With its main ingredients consisting of amaranth seeds, honey, and sugar, Alegrias are a popular Mexican type of candy.
 The origins of this candy date back to the 16th century at the very least, with alegrias being made mainly in Santiago Tulyehualco, a town in Mexico City’s Xochimilco borough.

 3. Arroz con leche

 All around the world there are rice porridges being made in each culture’s own way, and Arroz con leche is Mexico’s way of a rice porridge – or a rice pudding.
 This Mexico food is considered a dessert, made of rice, milk, butter, sugar, cinnamon, and vanilla extract.
 It can be served either warm or cold.
 You can easily make it at home with the Food Networks recipe.